 However, you can give Beatrix one of the summoning items and cause it to be Lost Forever.

-The Final Fantasy Legends games (actually SaGa games renamed for America) all featured temporary party members, but it was impossible to unequip them once equipped.
-Naturally, they would all take their equipment with them when they left.
+The Final Fantasy Legend games (actually SaGa titles renamed for America) all feature temporary party members, but anything the player equips on them can't be removed.
+Naturally, they all take their equipment with them when they leave.

 Doubly frustrating if the boss in question drops an item and it ends up on him, meaning you don't even get to look at it before he vanishes.

 Although the trope can be inverted by taking equipment from the guests to use or sell.